Texas Revolution: Alamo

 The Fall of the Alamo depicts Davy Crockett swinging his rifle at Mexican troops who have breached the south gate of the mission.

 In the early hours of March 6, the Mexican army attacked the fort.
 Troops from Béxar were excused from the front lines, so that they would not be forced to fight their families and friends.
 In the initial moments of the assault the Mexican troops were at a disadvantage.
 Although their column formation allowed only the front rows of soldiers to fire safely, inexperienced recruits in the back also discharged their weapons; many Mexican soldiers were unintentionally killed by their own comrades.
 As Mexican soldiers swarmed over the walls, at least 80 Texians fled the Alamo and were cut down by Mexican cavalry.
 Within an hour, almost all of the Texian defenders, estimated at 182–257 men, were killed.
+(Note: Brigido Guerrero convinced the Mexican army he had been imprisoned by the Texians.
+Joe, the slave of Alamo commander William B. Travis, was spared because he was a slave.
+Some historians also believe that Henry Warnell hid during the battle, although he may have been a courier who left before the battle began.
+He died several months after the battle of wounds incurred during his escape.
+See Edmondson (2000).)
 Between four and seven Texians, possibly including Crockett, surrendered.
 Although General Manuel Fernández Castrillón attempted to intercede on their behalf, Santa Anna insisted that the prisoners be executed immediately.

 Most Alamo historians agree that 400–600 Mexicans were killed or wounded.
 This would represent about one-third of the Mexican soldiers involved in the final assault, which historian Timothy Todish remarks is "a tremendous casualty rate by any standards".
 The battle was militarily insignificant but had an enormous political impact.
 Travis had succeeded in buying time for the Convention of 1836, scheduled for March 1, to meet.
 If Santa Anna had not paused in Béxar for two weeks, he would have reached San Felipe by March 2 and very likely would have captured the delegates or caused them to flee.